Listen to this article:

 With these thoughts and the presence of Gandhiji through every debate of the constituent assembly, the members set about a task which was enormous.
 They were framing a constitution for a young India to chart a course of history.
 It was a tryst with destiny as Jawaharlal Nehru would put it.
 It had to provide a framework which would enable a young nation to usher democracy, alleviate poverty, remove class biases and untouchability.
 They went about this task meticulously; every provision they made was debated repeatedly before everybody was satisfied.

 When the constitution was finally made and presented before the country, it had one basic resolve – to achieve basic social, political, and economic justice for all.
-It had imprints of Mahatma Gandhi all over it with principles of universal adult suffrage, perhaps for the first time a democracy was giving voting rights to every individual.
+It had imprints of Mahatma Gandhi all over it with principles of universal adult suffrage, perhaps for the first time, a democracy was giving voting rights to every individual.
 Even in the United States … blacks got voting rights much later.
 It was a bold attempt.
 There were suggestions to keep a filter of education for voting and getting elected.
 But the members, in their wisdom, said it will be another way of governing the poor by the people who are not poor without understanding their plight and problems.
 Let them do it themselves, which turned out to be a very successful experiment.

 Citizenship was given without any idea of region, religion, class, or creed.
 So much so that Article 7 was inserted for those who had migrated to Pakistan after partition; if they were willing to come back, they would also be welcome under it.
-There was a lot of debate on this as members felt thatthose Muslims who have left India must been seen as persons supporting the idea of Pakistan.
+There was a lot of debate on this as members felt that those Muslims who have left India must be seen as persons supporting the idea of Pakistan.
 However, the majority opinion [in the constituent assembly] was that most of them left India under the impression that [partition] would be temporary, and that they would come back as it is our country.
-Ultimately what prevailed was a thought that even those who left at the time of the heat of partition must be welcomed back if they want to return.
+Ultimately what prevailed was the thought that even those who left at the time of the heat of partition must be welcomed back if they want to return.
 One of the members, Brijendra Prasad from Bihar, referred to Article 7 as a tribute to Mahatma Gandhi and said, “He worked for good relations between Hindus and Muslims.
 During the time of Mahatma, we were considered as blood brothers.”

 There are two books which are written on our constitution which I consider as classic.
 Both are by Granville Austin; most lawyers would have come across these books, which I consider as my Gita!
-The first is regarding the process of the framing of the constitution, Indian Constitution: Cornerstone of a Nation, and the second is Working a Democratic Constitution: A History of Indian Experience, which he wrote few years later.
+The first is regarding the process of the framing of the constitution, Indian Constitution: Cornerstone of a Nation and the second is Working a Democratic Constitution: A History of Indian Experience, which he wrote a few years later.
 In the first book, he attributes the architect part of the constitution to Dr. B.R Ambedkar and his foresight which led to most of the leading provisions, while crediting Nehru and Patel for building consensus during the framing process.
 Whenever, there was a deadlock if Nehru and Patel jointly acted together, very few people could go against it.
 So, that was a method through which the constitution was made – via consensus – which is Gandhiji’s hallmark: persuasion, debate, negotiate, no hard feelings, no bias, move forward.